 - Easily-administered nasal spray

 - Ideal for those who don’t like pills

-Allergies are characterised by an immune intolerance to a specific element.
+Allergies are characterised by the body’s overreaction to a trigger.
 This might be an item present in the environment, such as pollen, animal fur, or a dust mite.
 It might also be a particular food, or a type of medication.